 Have you noticed that murals are gracing the walls of buildings all over the Upstate?
-Kidding Around’s Melanie launched a mission to document all these murals.
-She’s listed out where you can find this artwork by location.
-Make an afternoon out of it and go on an Upstate Mural Driving Tour to get out of the house and practice social distancing.
+We’ve listed out where you can find Greenville, SC murals (and more mural locations in the Upstate).
+Make an afternoon out of it and go on an Upstate Mural Driving Tour!

 We’ve put together six driving tours of murals in Greenville, Travelers Rest, and Spartanburg.
 You can combine routes as well if you’re in the same area (Google won’t let us add more than ten destinations to each route).

 Special thanks to reader Amanda for letting us use one of the photos she took during her driving tour with her family (where they got milkshakes for extra fun during this current coronavirus crisis).